TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-missingemail.md

     productPesIds="15693"
     supportTopicIds="32546625,32613002"
  />

-# I should have received an E-mail for an alert that fired
+# I should have received email for an alert
 ## **Recommended Steps**

 If you're certain that an alert has generated an event but has not sent an e-mail notification, please check the following: